raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 # Handout

 You are going to make a computer program using Scratch that will let you use a micro:bit to control your sprite, and then create a digital map of an area you have visited or will be visiting.
-Tilting the microbit controls where the sprite will move, while the buttons can be used for drawing paths and placing down map icons.
+Tilting the micro:bit controls where the sprite will move, while the buttons can be used for drawing paths and placing down map icons.

 ## Did you know

-+ Digital maps have led to some very interesting discoveries, such as when an archologist called Angela Micol used Google maps to discover some previously unknow pyraminds in Egypt.
++ Digital maps have led to some very interesting discoveries, such as when an archaeologist called Angela Micol used Google maps to discover some previously unknown pyramids in Egypt.

 ## Instructions

 ### Part 1: Setting up
 1. Open the starter project at [rpf.io/scouts-microbit-map-on](rpf.io/scouts-microbit-map-on) or if you are offline open the starter project that your leader has provided you.

-2. Connect microbit step here - will have to see what happens with starter project.
+2. Connect micro:bit step here - will have to see what happens with starter project.

 3. Start by clicking the green flag.
 The `scouts` sprite should read out the instructions for the map maker program and then shrink down in size.